indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   longer have ``cpython-link-unresolved-static`` and ``cpython-link-default`` features (which existed as proxies to these features in the ``pyembed`` crate).
+* The ``pyoxidizer add`` command has been removed because it didn't work as advertised.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^